 Outreach and Public Education

-The UNH marine programs facilities are open for tours to community groups and school.
+The UNH marine program's facilities are open for tours to community groups and schools.
 Both the Center for Coastal and Ocean Mapping and the Jackson Estuarine Laboratory often host groups such as middle and high school students, Scouts and UNH alumni.
 For more information and to arrange a tour please contact:

 - Center for Coastal and Ocean Mapping/Chase Ocean Engineering Laboratory - Tara Hicks Johnson, email@example.com

 - Jackson Estuarine Laboratory - Dave Shay, firstname.lastname@example.org

 Through the far-reaching efforts of the UNH Marine Docents and the marine education and extension specialists from New Hampshire Sea Grant (NHSG) and the UNH Cooperative Extension program, approximately 175 Marine Docents volunteer their time to be trained in and deliver marine education experiences to students and the general public through a number of programs.
 These programs not only serve to teach and inform the broader community about the value of marine resources, but they offer numerous opportunities for undergraduate and graduate students to obtain teaching experience in marine education as well.

 The Sea-Trek Programs include a variety of in-school offerings, ranging from whales to lobsters to coastal wildflowers and the Great Bay Estuary.
 Additionally, NHSG offers Scientist for a Day and Appledore Walking Tour cruises, as well as Family Boat Building.